So you can now actually study Harry Potter LAW in university, so sign us UP

 "Rowling's universe talks a lot about how legal institutions are failing in some scenarios."

-Yeah, so we're moving to India.
+Yeah, so we're moving to India to study Harry Potter.
 Bye now.